Economy of Egypt: Water resources

 "Egypt", wrote the Greek historian Herodotus 25 centuries ago, "is the gift of the Nile".
-Due to the country's arid climate and minimal rainfall, the vast majority of Egypt’s population and agricultural activity is concentrated along the Nile Valley and Nile Delta.
+Due to the country's arid climate and minimal rainfall, most of Egypt's population and farming is concentrated along the Nile Valley and Nile Delta.
 The Nile Valley in Egypt is a narrow, elongated corridor of fertile land that cuts through an otherwise arid and hyper-arid landscape.
-Bordered by vast desert plateaus to the east and west, the valley forms a ribbon of greenery stretching from the Sudanese border in the south to the Nile Delta in the north.
+Bordered by desert plateaus to the east and west, the valley forms a ribbon of greenery stretching from the Sudanese border in the south to the Nile Delta in the north.

-To manage its limited water resources, Egypt constructed the Aswan High Dam, completed in 1970, which created Lake Nasser, one of the world’s largest artificial reservoirs with a total storage capacity of 130 billion m³.
-The dam plays a critical role in regulating Nile flows, enabling year-round irrigation, and mitigating flood and drought cycles.
-With a fixed annual release of 55.5 billion m³ (1.96 trillion cu ft), as stipulated by the 1959 Nile Waters Agreement between Egypt and Sudan, it constitutes 97 percent of the country's renewable water resources.
+To manage its limited water resources, Egypt constructed the Aswan High Dam, completed in 1970, which created Lake Nasser, one of the world's largest artificial reservoirs with a total storage capacity of 130 e9m3.
+The dam regulates Nile flows, enabling year-round irrigation, and mitigates flood and drought cycles.
+With a fixed annual release of 55 e9m3, as stipulated by the 1959 Nile Waters Agreement between Egypt and Sudan, it constitutes 97 percent of the country's renewable water resources.

-Facing increasing water scarcity and rising demand, Egypt has adopted treated wastewater reuse as a strategic component of its national water management policy.
-The volume of wastewater produced in Egypt is approximately 16.4 billion m³ annually, comprising 4.4 billion m³ of municipal sewage and 12 billion m³ of agricultural drainage water.
+Facing increasing water scarcity and rising demand, Egypt has made treated wastewater reuse part of its national water policy.
+The volume of wastewater produced in Egypt is approximately 16.4 billion m^{3} annually, comprising 4.4 billion m^{3} of municipal sewage and 12 billion m^{3} of agricultural drainage water.
 As of recent estimates, Egypt operates over 400 wastewater treatment plants employing a range of technologies including activated sludge, oxidation ponds, up-flow anaerobic sludge blankets, and membrane bioreactors.
 Treated wastewater is primarily reused for agricultural irrigation.

+Rainfall

-Rainfall in Egypt is minimal, with significant precipitation occurring only along the north coast, where annual averages range between 50 and 250 millimetres.
+Rainfall in Egypt is minimal, with significant precipitation occurring only along the northern coast, where annual averages range between 50 and 250 millimetres.
 Rainfall increases eastward, reaching about 150 mm in Arish and 250 mm in Rafah.
-Based on average winter precipitation, the volume of rainwater falling over the northern regions of Egypt, which cover an area of approximately 200,000 km², is estimated at 5 to 10 billion m³ per year.
-Of this, about 1.5 billion m³ contributes to surface runoff, while most of the remainder evaporates or percolates into the groundwater system.
-In the Sinai Peninsula, surface runoff from rainfall amounts to approximately 131.67 million m³ per year, constituting 5.25% of total rainfall there.
-Only 200–300 million m³ are effectively harvested in regions such as Sinai, the north coast, and the Red Sea mountains.
+Based on average winter precipitation, the volume of rainwater falling over the northern regions of Egypt, which cover an area of approximately 200,000 km^{2}, is estimated at 5 to 10 billion m^{3} per year.
+Of this, about 1.5 billion m^{3} contributes to surface runoff, while most of the remainder evaporates or percolates into the groundwater system.
+In the Sinai Peninsula, surface runoff from rainfall amounts to approximately 131.67 million m^{3} per year, constituting 5.25% of total rainfall there.
+Only 200–300 million m^{3} are effectively harvested in regions such as Sinai, the north coast, and the Red Sea mountains.